AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## Create a Function Compute sink connector

-After you grant Message Queue for Apache Kafka the permission for accessing Function Compute, perform the following steps to create a Function Compute sink connector to synchronize data from Message Queue for Apache Kafka to Function Compute:
+After you grant Message Queue for Apache Kafka permissions to access Function Compute, perform the following steps to create a Function Compute sink connector that is used to synchronize data from Message Queue for Apache Kafka to Function Compute:

 1. Log on to the [Message Queue for Apache Kafka console](https://kafka.console.aliyun.com/?spm=a2c4g.11186623.2.22.6bf72638IfKzDm).